Tawe/Writings/The World of Artumin/The Blackpowder Decision - An Examination on Adoption of the Cutting Edge/The Blackpowder Decision - An Examination on Adoption of the Cutting Edge.md

 "Yes, Captain."

-Neither of them said it, but both knew: this was the smallest step.
-And maybe the first fracture.
+Neither of them said it, but both knew: this was only a beginning.
+A step across a line they’d never be able to unmark.

 Nora turned back toward the yard.
 In the distance, the recruit still worked at the frayed string.
+The drill master barked a command, but the rhythm was off—an echo of a formation too long unchanged.

 "Go."